 - Discuss how surgery departments, medical schools, and academic medical centers will need to change post-pandemic. - Understand how surgical training and surgery board certification may change given the pandemic. - Identify how we can learn from the military experience.

-HOT TOPIC COMMITTEE SESSION: How to Write a Paper that will be Accepted for Publication: Tips from the Editors of Surgery and Journal of Surgical Research follow best practices and avoid common pitfalls while writing each of the four major sections of a manuscript: Introduction, Methods, Results, and Discussion.
+HOT TOPIC COMMITTEE SESSION: How to Write a Paper that will be Accepted for Publication: Tips from the Editors of Surgery and Journal of Surgical Research

 Session Chairs: Scott LeMaire, MD and Kevin Behrns, MD